 Every year, inspired individuals leave the common culture of our modern age.
 They build a temporary city in the desert to experiment with an imaginative new culture based around gifting and acceptance.
-Burning Man has the capacity to change lives by filling participants with awe and shocking them out of complacency immersed in a rugged desert climate.
+These gatherings have the capacity to change lives by filling participants with awe and shocking them out of complacency immersed in a rugged desert climate.

-Impactful organizations have spawned from Burning Man’s culture including Black Rock Solar who is moving more than 4.7 megawatts onto the grid, enough to power 1,365 homes.
+Impactful organizations have spawned from this culture including Black Rock Solar who is moving more than 4.7 megawatts onto the grid, enough to power 1,365 homes.
 About a third of the profits have gone to Native American populations and the rest went to schools, community colleges, churches, food banks and homeless shelters.
 There’s also Burners Without Borders who participates in disaster relief around the world.
-But considering the thousands of participants, who have attended the festival over the past decades, shouldn’t there be more innovative and purpose-driven organizations birthed from Burning Man?
+But considering the thousands of participants, who have attended the festival over the past decades, shouldn’t there be more innovative and purpose-driven organizations birthed from these parties?

-Burning Man opened our eyes to a way of relating with other humans that fosters deep connection, compassion, non-judgement, and full authentic expression.
+Desert parties opened our eyes to a way of relating with other humans that fosters deep connection, compassion, non-judgement, and full authentic expression.
 It also opened our eyes to village life and seeing that we are capable of anything we want to create.
-After a few years of attending Burning Man, we realized that rather than spending hundreds of dollars, preparing for months, burning many tanks of gas and contributing to a festival that encourages consumerism through costumes and luxuries and ends up producing significant waste, we could actually be in service to permanent eco-communities.
-These projects remind us of Burning Man because they offer the truly blissful lifestyle while the “work” has a meaningful long-term impact on humanity and the planet.
+After a few years of attending, we realized that rather than spending hundreds of dollars, preparing for months, burning many tanks of gas and contributing to a festival that encourages consumerism through costumes and luxuries and ends up producing significant waste, we could actually be in service to permanent eco-communities.
+These projects remind us of these parties because they offer the truly blissful lifestyle while the “work” has a meaningful long-term impact on humanity and the planet.

 Are these desert parties yet another symbol of our extractive society?